dwhiffing/fury/content/aar/bf/bf3/bf3_aj/body.md

 for the place where we had spotted that enemy sub.
-It’s only a few minutes later that AWACS detects a stream of anti-shipping missiles headed towards the destroyer from Bornholm, and then his sonar operators pick up the sound of incoming torpedoes dead ahead\!
+It’s only a few minutes later that AWACS detects a stream of anti-shipping missiles headed towards the destroyer from Bornholm, and then his sonar operators pick up the sound of incoming torpedoes dead ahead!
 (This is way too much fun to resist, so I switch sides and take over the ship.)*

-*“Jammers, sonar, radar, everything on\!” yells the Captain, “Hard to port, flank speed\!”
+*“Jammers, sonar, radar, everything on!” yells the Captain, “Hard to port, flank speed!”
 The destroyer surges to its impressive 35 knot top speed, leaning as it turns.
-"Two-torpedo BOL spread, fire when they bear\!"
+"Two-torpedo BOL spread, fire when they bear!"
 The two torpedoes come hissing out of their tubes moments later, headed for the torpedo launch point, as the destroyer turns for the coast, pointing it’s four stern-facing anti-shipping missiles at the Russian ASW boats near Bornholm.
-“Fire three at the Russian patrol boats, and one at the missile boat near our coast\!”*
+“Fire three at the Russian patrol boats, and one at the missile boat near our coast!”*

-*“But that’s Captain Juraslefski’s boat\!” protests the startled lieutenant.*
+*“But that’s Captain Juraslefski’s boat!” protests the startled lieutenant.*

-*“Juraslefski’s an asshole\!” roars the captain.
-“Fire\!”*
+*“Juraslefski’s an asshole!” roars the captain.
+“Fire!”*

 *The Polish missiles roar away in clouds of smoke, and then all the crew can do is wait for the Russian missiles to arrive, knowing all too well that their ancient SA-N-1s are ill-suited to shoot them down.
 The first enemy missiles clear the horizon, and the SAMs shoot, missing badly.
 But then the incoming missiles suddenly pitch down and crash into the ocean a few kilometers away.
-Out of fuel\!
+Out of fuel!
 “Cease fire,” orders the captain, and they all watch in amazement as the entire swarm of incoming missiles glides harmlessly down into the ocean.*

 *Their own missile close on the Russian ASW patrol boats, but it’s no surprise when the Bornholm CAP and the Russian SAMs pounce on them and shoot them all down.
-Still, it made them spend missiles\!
+Still, it made them spend missiles!
 Juraslefski doesn’t do so well, and vanishes in violent explosion that sinks his missile boat.
 The incoming torpedoes from the enemy sub zoom past, with no wires to allow them to correct their course, and run out of fuel